maxmind/GeoIP2-java/README.md

 // A File object pointing to your GeoIP2 or GeoLite2 database File database = new File("/path/to/GeoIP2-City.mmdb");

-// This creates the DatabaseReader object, which should be reused across
+// This creates the DatabaseReader object.
+To improve performance, reuse
-// lookups.
+// the object across lookups.
+The object is thread-safe.
 DatabaseReader reader = new DatabaseReader.Builder(database).build();

 InetAddress ipAddress = InetAddress.getByName("128.101.101.101");